MineralsCloud/qha/README.md

 This folder contains two examples for demo purpose.

+##### The `./examples/silicon` folder

+This folder conations example to perform the single-configuration calculation; Also, an example to generate the input file for `qha` code is included, check `examples/silicon/make_inpu/README` for details;

+`examples/silicon/input`: input file for `qha`;

+`examples/silicon/settings.yaml`: This file is the calculation control file.

 ##### The `./examples/ice VII` folder

 `examples/ice VII/input_01` : input_01 through input_52 are input files of 52 distinguish configurations;